MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 ![Phase 1 data science methodology](./media/data-science-initial-methodology.png)

-The actual algorithms developed for the machine learning model are beyond the scope of this technical paper.
 The team tested several algorithms.
 They ultimately chose an ensemble design of a LASSO linear regression model and a Neural Network with categorical embeddings.
 The team used the same model, defined by the level of product that the client could store on site, for both large and small stores.
 The team further subdivided the model into fast-moving and slow-moving products.

 Data scientists train machine learning models when the team releases new code and when new data is available.
 Training typically happens on a weekly cadence.
 Consequently, each processing run involves a large amount of data.
 And, because the team collects that data from many sources in different formats, it required *conditioning* to put the data into a consumable format before data scientist could process it.
 This data conditioning requirement needed significant manual effort and the CSE team identified it as a primary candidate for automation.

 As mentioned, the data scientists developed and applied the experimental Azure Machine Learning models to a single sales region in a pilot field study to evaluate the usefulness of this forecasting approach.
-The team considered the observed sales lift for the stores in the pilot study significant.
-The CSE team considered the pilot study a success, justifying the need to upscale the solution to full production levels starting with 14 geographic regions and thousands of stores.
+The CSE team considered the observed sales lift for the stores in the pilot study significant.
+The team considered the pilot study a success, justifying the need to upscale the solution to full production levels starting with 14 geographic regions and thousands of stores.
 The team could then use the same pattern to add additional regions.

 The pilot model served as the basis for the upscaled solution, but the CSE team knew that the model would need further refinement on a continuing basis to improve its performance.

 ## MLOps solution

-MLOps is a relatively new concept.
-It encompasses a wide range of philosophies, practices, and technologies involved in executing machine learning lifecycles in production.
-Still evolving, MLOps covers from how data scientists prepare data to how teams deliver, evaluate, and monitor machine learning results.

-While DevOps has had years to stabilize and include a set of fundamental practices, MLOps is still early in its existence.
-As MLOps concepts mature, we often discover challenges in bringing two disciplines together that often operate with different skillsets and priorities between the principal players: software engineers and data scientists.
+As MLOps concepts mature, teams often discover challenges in bringing two disciplines together that often operate with different skillsets and priorities between the principal players: software engineers and data scientists.
 And yet, there are similarities that we can build on.

 MLOps, like DevOps is a development process implemented by a *toolchain*.
 The toolchain includes such things as: